aswinimahanta/Project-Svadhyaya/README.md

 You may like the bot with some basic 2nd graders questions like

-1)What is Algebra?
+1. What is Algebra?
-2)What is Geometry?
+1. What is Geometry?
-3) What is Math?
+1. What is Math?
-4)Class Schedule
+1. Class Schedule

 You can find a running system to test at [project-svadhyaya-simple-client](https://project-svadhyaya-simple-client.mybluemix.net/)